ziiiaz/DH110/README.md

 7.Flexibility and Efficiency of Use | *bad* (on tablet - **picture 9**): Other than using the scroll and click, there is no other way to type numbers in the field.
 Touching the field/box does not execute an order to the device to use its virtual keyboard.
 As mentioned in the fifth principle, there is a *bad* issue with this part for a person who want to file a complaint.
 The design seemingly does not support the tablet keyoard which leave the user with her only option, choosing from the calender with its infinite year.  | It is better to implement (a few lines of) code in the design which executes on-screen keyboard or immediately change the calender design with a more user-friendly one.
 8.Aesthetic and Minimalist Design | *fair* (on PC and tablet - **picture 10**): When a user clicks on the search button in the small size window, the website takes her to another page where one white box is placed on top of a simialr one.
 The bottom one has a message that use the box above to type your search keywords.
 Based on the eighth principle it is redundant to have the second box (bottom) | Put the message in the top box and change the color to gray.
 The text should disappear when a user clicks or touchs the box.
 9.Help Users Recognize, Diagnose, and Recover From Errors | *good-fair* (on any device - **picture 11**): In case of leaving a field empty during filing a complaint, the website directs the user's attention to fields which are required to be filled.
 However, it does let user leave other fields empty in two previous pages.
 A user might not notice this error.
 While the website tried to minize the page lenght by diving the fields in three parts, a user would see a notification about the empty field in the third page. | The error about empty fields must appear in all pages.
-10.Help and Documentation | *bad* (on any device - **picture 3 & 8**): As previously mentioned in the second principle, the website apparantly assumes its users understand the term used in the fields which could be an incorrect assumption.
+10.Help and Documentation | *bad* (on any device - **picture 3 & 8**): As previously mentioned in the second principle, the website apparantly assumes its users understand the term used in the fields, which could be an incorrect assumption.
 Providing more details about how to fill the form could be done in a way that neither confuses users nor makes aesthetic flaws. | Adding complementary information in a small clickable/touchable balloon with a "i" letter in them could mitigate the confusion.

 <p align="center">
   <img src="https://github.com/ziiiaz/DH110/blob/main/Real%20world%20w1.jpg" alt="Real world 1" height = "300px"/>